Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% enddetails %}
 <br/>

 So you might have noticed that the intersection is composed of two phases, why is that ?
-There is an annoying issue with Roaringish is due to the edge case where value bits are in the boundry of the group and calculating the intersection would lead to an incorrect result (that's the issue mentioned above).
+There is an annoying issue with Roaringish is due to the edge case where value bits are in the boundary of the group and calculating the intersection would lead to an incorrect result (that's the issue mentioned above).
 For example:
 ```
 t_0: Group 0                            t_1: Group 1
      0000000000000000 1000000000000000       0000000000000001 0000000000000001